 We all know that moving is stressful.
 Moving across the state lines adds even more anxiety to the whole relocation process.
 Therefore, the payoff should be substantial.

-Who is moving and what are their reasons for a permanent change of home?
+Let’s see, who is moving and what their reasons for a permanent change of home are.

-Texas and Florida lead the way among the fastest growing southern states.
+Texas and Florida – the fastest-growing southern states

 A whole lot of people have been migrating to the Lone Star and the Sunshine States.